Exploring Peru: A Family Adventure

 Day 4 — Sacred Valley

 Spend a full day at the citadel of Machu Picchu.
 The guide will work out how this day unfolds based on the interests of the group.
 Together the group will hop the shuttle bus up to the ruins for exploration of the trail system and surrounding ruins.
 After a tour and explanation of the ruins, the guide will offer an exciting hike up to the sacred summit of Huayna Picchu, the rocky knoll overlooking Machu Picchu.
-The trail is steep, at some points protected by guardrails, and at one point you pass through a natural cave just before emerging at the summit.
+The trail is steep and at one point you pass through a natural cave just before emerging at the summit.
 The view from the top is extraordinary.

 Day 5 — Sacred Valley to Cuzco